AdobeDocs/analytics.en/help/analyze/report-builder/create-a-data-block.md

 1. Add Dimensions, Metrics, and Filters.

-    Scroll the component lists or use the **search** field to locate components.
+    Scroll the component lists or use the **[!UICONTROL Search]** field to locate components.
 Drag and drop components to the Table pane or double-click a component name in the list to automatically add the component to the Table pane.

     Double-click a component to add it to a default section of the table.